Sensitivity-Based Distributed Programming for Non-Convex Optimization: Application to distributed optimal control

 \section{Application to distributed optimal control}

-The proposed SBDP method has proven itself to be an especially powerful tool in the context of cooperative DMPC \cite{Alvarado,Pierer,Scheu} and its counterpart, distributed moving horizon estimation \cite{Schneider2,Schneider3}, where it is used to solve the central optimal control problem in a distributed fashion.
-Therefore, we analyze the SBDP method within the context of nonlinear optimal control and examine its convergence behavior.
+The proposed SBDP method has proven itself to be a powerful tool in the context of cooperative DMPC \cite{Alvarado,Pierer,Scheu} and its counterpart, distributed moving horizon estimation \cite{Schneider2,Schneider3}, where it solves the central optimal control problem in a distributed fashion.
+Therefore, we analyze the SBDP method within the context of nonlinear optimal control and examine its convergence behavior from a control perspective.